-For more than 20 years, NOAA Coral Reef Watch (CRW) utilizes remote sensing, in situ, and modeled data to develop and operate a
+For more than 20 years, NOAA Coral Reef Watch (CRW) utilizes remote sensing, modeled, and in situ data to develop and operate a

-Offering the world's only global early warning system of coral reef physical and chemical environmental changes, CRW remotely monitors conditions that can cause coral bleaching, disease, and death; deliver information and early warnings in near-real-time to managers, scientists, and other stakeholders; and use operational climate forecasts to provide outlooks of stressful reef environmental conditions.
-NOAA CRW focuses on climate change impacts on reef ecosystems and develops, expands, and refines products from satellites, forecasts, models, and in situ data for targeted reef locations worldwide.
-CRW products are primarily sea surface temperature (SST)-based but also incorporate light, wind, carbonate chemistry, and ocean color.
+Offering the world's only global early warning system of coral reef physical and chemical environmental changes, CRW remotely monitors conditions that can cause coral bleaching, disease, and death; delivers information and early warnings in near real-time to our user community; and uses operational climate forecasts to provide outlooks of stressful environmental conditions at targeted reef locations worldwide.
+CRW products are primarily sea surface temperature (SST)-based but also incorporate light, ocean color, wind, and carbonate chemistry.

 Access and download our publications.